ttoivonen/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

   - Add new functionality to compare estimated hours to actualized hours in order to follow up project progress and avoid unexpected budget over runs
 - Refine the pricing model
   - The planned version enables user only to use flat rate, but in future pricing could be defined e.g. per Project Phase, Team Member or Task or combination of aforementioned elements.
+- Create GUI for the application (failed to do this time)